Betrusted is a cryptoprocessor with a dedicated display and keyboard. It’s a protected place for your private matters.

 Betrusted aims to build a full technology stack, including silicon, device, OS, and UX, that is open for inspection and verification by anyone: experts, governments, and users are free to audit, critique, confirm and improve its ability to keep secrets.
 You, the user, get to pick which version or provider for betrusted you trust the most.
 Thus, the only secrets in betrusted are the ones you put in it.

 The depth of this tech stack represents a significant engineering effort, spanning multiple disciplines across the techology spectrum.
-We welcome the contributions of all open-source developers: please visit our github repo.
+We welcome the contributions of all free/libre software developers: please visit our github repo.

 The project is currently at the feasability and planning stage.
 The current plan divides the project into three phases: a developer-only alpha; an early-adopter beta; and finally, a consumer-ready product.